-Debit cards are one of the worst ways to use your money if you want your ID protected.
+Debit cards are one of the worst ways to use your money if you want your identity protected.

 Because it’s linked directly to your bank account, anyone with your card information can instantly withdraw all the money from your account.

 If that doesn’t scare you enough, there’s the fact that debit cards don’t have near the amount of protections that credit cards do.

 And there are protections that many consumers need.
 Credit and debit card fraud totaled $4.5 billion in 2016, though new computer chips on cards are expected to help drop that to $1 billion in 2020, according to a report by iovation, a provider of digital intelligence for fraud prevention.

 Downsides of Debit Cards